Dr. Annie V. Lam

 My Journey

-Now, I use my lived experiences and my academic training to create data-backed solutions to pass on powerful lessons.
-These are lessons I wish I knew early on.
-I design innovative training programs to close systemic gaps and to help share knowledge, especially for people who may not have access to generational knowledge, wealth, or networks of support.
+Now, I use my lived experiences and academic training to design data-driven solutions that help emerging leaders navigate systems, claim their power, and create change.
+These are lessons I wish I had known earlier—lessons that close systemic gaps and empower those who lack access to generational knowledge, wealth, or networks of support.

 Why I do It

-When I started working in the halls of power in the California state Legislature, I didn’t feel like I completely belonged.
+When I first stepped into the halls of power in the California State Legislature, I didn’t feel like I completely belonged.
 The imposter phenomenon is powerful.
-I didn’t feel like I was smart enough and I didn’t feel like I could openly share my story because people around me didn’t share the same family background.
+I questioned whether I was smart enough.
+I hesitated to share my story—because no one around me seemed to come from a background like mine.

-Through education and a lot of self-reflection I realized I felt that way because our institutions weren’t built to make all of us feel like we belong.
-We live in a society where it feels normal to “adjust” so we can fit in.
-It becomes normalized to leave behind our cultural values.
+Through education and deep self-reflection, I realized that my discomfort wasn’t personal—it was systemic.
+Our institutions weren’t built to make all of us feel like we belong.
+In a society where we are taught to “adjust” to fit in, it becomes normal to leave behind our cultural values.

-Many of my childhood stories are the stories of other children of immigrant families and each of us brings a unique lens to how we see our world.
+My childhood stories are not just my own.
+They are the stories of countless children from immigrant families, each carrying a unique lens that shapes how they see the world.

 Our stories are our strength.
-Our strengths are our stories.
+Our strength is in our stories.

-I am the daughter of Chinese refugees who fled Vietnam during the Sino Chinese Vietnam war.
-My family’s hardships and my upbringing conditioned me to persevere and charge forward despite mistakes and failures.
-My parents instilled in me early on to take risks, have courage to stand up for what I believe in, help those who need it, be resourceful, and innovate by testing out my ideas and transforming them into something tangible and meaningful.
+I am the daughter of Chinese refugees who fled Vietnam during the Sino-Chinese Vietnam War—a journey of survival and resilience.
+My parents’ hardships shaped my own.
+They taught me to persevere, take risks, stand up for what I believe in, help those in need, be resourceful, and turn ideas into tangible change.

-I apply these values on the daily to my changemaking work; my identity and life experiences shaped how I lead.
+These values fuel my work every day.
+My identity and life experiences shape how I lead.

-It is my hope that my multiracial daughter, and future generations of Asian Americans, Blacks, Indigenous, people of color, and all marginalized groups, will be able to live in a society where they can fully embrace who they are, to be all of who they want to be, and to go further than I could ever imagine.
+I do this work so that my multiracial daughter—and future generations of Asian Americans, Black, Indigenous, and all marginalized communities—can grow up in a world where they don’t have to question if they belong.
+A world where they can fully embrace who they are, become all they aspire to be, and go further than I could ever imagine.

 Contact